robwierzbowski/grunt-build-control/README.md

 ]);
 ```

-In the above example a user is working on a Yeoman-based web app, with source code hosted at `git@github.com:example_user/example_webapp.git`.
-When they're ready to deploy they first run `grunt build` to build a minified, optimized version of their app into the 'dist' directory.
+In this example a user is working on a Yeoman-based web app, with their project's source code hosted at `git@github.com:example_user/example_webapp.git`.
+To deploy they first run `grunt build` to build a minified, optimized version of their app into the 'dist' directory.

-Running `grunt version_build:gh_pages` will commit the built code to the gh-pages branch of the 'dist/.git' repository and push to the gh-pages branch of `git@github.com:example_user/example_webapp.git`.
+Running `grunt version_build:pages` commits the built code to the gh-pages branch of the 'dist/.git' repository and pushes to the gh-pages branch of `git@github.com:example_user/example_webapp.git`.

 Running `grunt version_build:heroku` will commit the built code to the master branch of the 'dist/.git' repository and push to the master branch of `git@heroku.com:example-heroku-webapp-1988.git`.

+Running `grunt version_build:local` will commit the built code to the build branch of the 'dist/.git' repository and push to the build branch of the local source code repository.
+The local project repository can then be synced with a remote.

 #### Usage notes